DerekWongg/STATS369-week2/project_idea.md

 # STATS369-week2

 ## Idea of algorithm
+-

 ## Roles:
-- Coding(1):
+- Coding & graphic(1):
-- Script(1):
+- Script for present(1):
 - Video processing(1):
 - Report(1):

 ## Method of delievery:
-- getting togather and record the thing
+- getting togather and record the thing in person
-- each of us record our part and put togather
+- each of us record our part and put togather (need one extra position for video editting)
-- record our zoom meeting
+- record our zoom meeting at the same time